|Oracle® Fusion Middleware Getting Started With Installation for Oracle WebLogic Server

 Specify download options as appropriate, and click Next.

-The installation program displays a window in which you are prompted to indicate whether you wish you perform a complete or a custom installation.
+The installation program displays a window in which you are prompted to indicate whether you wish to perform a complete or a custom installation.
 By default, the Net installer does a complete installation of all WebLogic products identified in "Selecting the WebLogic Server Components To Be Installed".

 However, to do a download and installation that includes only a subset of available product components, choose Custom.